stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 were very conservative in what they inferred.
 The plants were certainly odd, but all skunk-cabbages are more or less odd in shape and odour and hue.
 Perhaps some mineral element from the stone had entered the soil, but it would soon be washed away.
-And as for the footprints and frightened horses&mdash;of course this was mere country talk which such a phenomenon as the a&euml;rolite would be certain to start.
+And as for the footprints and frightened horses--of course this was mere country talk which such a phenomenon as the aërolite would be certain to start.
 There was really nothing for serious men to do in cases of wild gossip, for superstitious rustics will say and believe anything.
 And so all through the strange days the professors stayed away in contempt.
 Only one of them, when given two phials of dust for